Anxiety is a common issue that many experience at some time or another.

 Print these positive affirmations and put them on your refrigerator, bathroom mirror, nightstand, or anywhere you need a gentle reminder.

 If you suffer from anxiety please read on.
-I have 9 helpful tips for dealing with severe anxiety that I think can really help!
+I have 9 helpful tips for anxiety that I think can really help!

 What Is Anxiety?